aryanvx/voice-coder-studio/README.md

 # **Voice-Controlled Coding Assistant**

-This is my take on reimagining how we write code: ditching the keyboard (if you let it) and letting your voice do the heavy lifting.
+This is my take on reimagining how I write code: ditching the keyboard (if you let it) and letting your voice do the heavy lifting.
 Inspo from teacher who recommended something for physically impaired coders.

 For v1.0, I kept it relatively simple: